idaholab/moose/modules/doc/training/content/sqa/training/lead/sqa_release.md

 ## Update MooseDocs config.yml

-To ensure that the results displayed on the generate website are correct and pulled from the stored results, the "config.yml" must be updated to disable downloading and enable using the results in the "release" directory.
+To ensure that the results displayed on the generated website are correct and pulled from the stored results, the "config.yml" must be updated to disable downloading and enable using the results in the "release" directory.
 The following are the changes to the "config.yml" for a release of "blackbear".